LLatrieval: LLM-Verified Retrieval for Verifiable Generation: Background: Verifiable Generation

 \subsection{Verifiability Evaluation}

-Following \citet{alce,evaluating_verifiability_generative_search_engine}, we evaluate the answer's verifiability by measuring the citation quality: \textbf{Citation Recall} evaluates whether the output is fully supported by cited documents; \textbf{Citation Precision} identifies those citations which can not help support the answer.
-According to them, We can calculate \textbf{Citation F1} to comprehensively evaluate the answer's verifiability.
-Since the citation generated by the LLM highly depends on retrieved documents $D$ and determines the answer's verifiability, the retrieval plays an essential role in the overall pipeline.
+Following \citet{alce,evaluating_verifiability_generative_search_engine}, we evaluate the answer's verifiability by measuring citation quality: \textbf{Citation Recall} evaluates whether the output is fully supported by cited documents; \textbf{Citation Precision} identifies those citations which can not help support the answer.
+According to them, we calculate \textbf{Citation F1} to comprehensively evaluate the answer's verifiability.
+Since the retrieved documents determine the citation quality and the answer's verifiability, the retrieval is crucial for the overall pipeline.
+We adopt the recently proposed ALCE benchmark for automatic citation evaluation~\citep{alce}.

-We follow \citet{alce} to conduct the automatic evaluation based on a strong T5-11B NLI model~\citep{NLI_true}, which has been demonstrated to show high correlation with human judgements~\citep{alce,attributed_qa_for_llm}.